andrewdavidmackenzie/wasmi-string/README.md

 Shows an example of how to pass String parameters to and from a WASM module (written in rust) from rust code, where wasm is interpreted using the WASMI wasm interpreter.

+Since starting I have modified this to work without null-terminated strings sent and received from wasm.
+That was a first step to sending arbitrary data.

+If you want to see an example of how to send arbitrary structure data across the native/wasm boundary, using serde serialization and deserialization then you can look at another repo of mine where I do that: https://github.com/andrewdavidmackenzie/wasm_explore

 # Clone Repo
 ```
 git clone https://github.com/hoangpq/wasmi-string